-The mountain gorilla, Gorilla beringei beringei, occurs in two known populations within three countries, the Democratic Republic of Congo, Rwanda and Uganda.
-These two populations live almost entirely within national parks.
-One of them is spread around the extinct volcanoes of the Virunga Massif (450km2), which constitute a single contiguous area of mountain gorilla habitat over the three borders.
-These gorillas are protected officially within Virunga NP in DRC, in Volcanoes NP in Rwanda and Mgahinga Gorilla NP in Uganda.
+The Mountain Gorilla, Gorilla beringei beringei, occurs in two known populations within three countries, the Democratic Republic of Congo (DRC), Rwanda and Uganda.
+The populations live almost entirely within national parks.
+One of them is spread around the extinct volcanoes of the Virunga Massif (450km2), which constitute a single contiguous area of Mountain Gorilla habitat.
+These gorillas are protected officially within Virunga NP in DRC, Volcanoes NP in Rwanda and Mgahinga Gorilla NP in Uganda.
 The second population is found mainly in southwest Uganda, in Bwindi Impenetrable NP (331km2), on the border with DRC (Butynski, T.M., 2001).
 The two areas are separated by 25 km of farmland (Sarmiento, E.E., Butynski, T.M., Kalina, J. 1996).

 The three national parks within the Virunga Massif contain most of the surviving forests in the region.
 These rainforests range in elevation from 2,000m to 4,500m, covering a large spectrum of different natural habitats, including various montane rainforest types, bamboo stands, as well as areas with little tree cover and abundant herbaceous vegetation (McNeilage, A. 2001).
-The mountain gorilla in the Virungas occur at altitudes from 2,000m to 3,600m, with occasional excursions as high as 4,100m, while those at Bwindi live between 1,160m and 2,600m (McNeilage, A.,2001; Butynski, T.M., 2001).
+The Mountain Gorillas in the Virungas occur at altitudes from 2,000m to 3,600m, with occasional excursions as high as 4,100m, while those at Bwindi live between 1,160m and 2,600m (McNeilage, A.,2001; Butynski, T.M., 2001).

-The population of mountain gorillas of the Virungas has been studied for more than 40 years, and monitored since the 1970s, making it one the best monitored of all great apes population.
-Fewer data are available on the Bwindi mountain gorilla's status and trends.
+The Virungas' population of Mountain Gorillas has been studied for more than 40 years, and monitored since the 1970s, making it one the best monitored of all great ape populations.
+Fewer data are available on the Bwindi Mountain Gorillas' status and trends.

 Data for the Virunga gorillas show a decline through the 70s and the 80s, with most reduction occurring in the DRC section (Weber, A.W., Vedder, A. 1983).
-A population estimate in 2000 suggested that the Virunga population of the mountain gorilla was between 359-395 (Kalpers, J. Williamson, E.A., Robbins, M.M. et al., 2003).
+A population estimate in 2000 suggested that the Virunga population was between 359-395 (Kalpers, J. Williamson, E.A., Robbins, M.M. et al., 2003).
 The most recent census of the Virunga gorillas recorded 380 individuals (IGCP, ICCN, ORTPN, UWA, DFGFI, ITFC, WCS, DFGFE, BRD, MGVP, MPIEVAN, 2004)

-Between 12 and 17 Virunga mountain gorillas (5% of the population) were killed as a direct result of the military activity between 1992 and 2000 (Kalpers, J. Williamson, E.A., Robbins, M.M. et al., 2003).
-Even with the declared end of the hostilities, the forests of DRC are still used as hiding places by rebel forces, leading to continuing hunting.
-The lowlands of the park are still inaccessible to park staff, and the status of the gorilla is unclear (Plumptre, A.J., McNeilage, A., Hall, J.S., Williamson, E.A., 2002).
-Ten mountain gorillas were shot dead in 2007.
-It appears today that one of the main causes behind the killing in the Virungas is the need for charcoal.
+Between 12 and 17 Virunga Mountain Gorillas (5% of the population) were killed as a direct result of military activity between 1992 and 2000 (Kalpers, J. Williamson, E.A., Robbins, M.M. et al., 2003).
+Even with the declared end of hostilities, the forests of DRC are still used as hiding places by rebel forces, leading to continued hunting.
+The lowlands of the park are still inaccessible to park staff, and the status of the gorillas is unclear (Plumptre, A.J., McNeilage, A., Hall, J.S., Williamson, E.A., 2002).
+Ten gorillas were shot dead in 2007.
+It appears today that one of the main causes behind the killings is the illegal charcoal trade.

-Mountain gorillas, independently of threats originating from recent armed conflicts, are severely threatened by grazing and conversion of forest to agriculture, a consequence of the explosive growth of human populations in the region over the last half-century.
-However, despite the low numbers of gorillas and the severe threats they face overall population numbers would appear to be stable and possibly slowly increasing.
+Mountain Gorillas, irrespective of threats originating from recent armed conflicts, are severely threatened by grazing and conversion of forest to agriculture, a consequence of the explosive growth of human populations in the region over the last half-century.
+However, despite the low numbers of gorillas and the severe threats they face, overall population numbers appear to be stable and possibly increasing slowly.

-Transboundary Management for conservation:
+Transboundary Management for conservation